Crypto Casinos with Microgaming Slot Games

 Litecoin is a cryptocurrency with a total circulating supply of $86.35 USD.

-And that’s good because, as Google mined its last block of Litecoin for the month, transaction speeds slowed to a crawl.
+And that’s good because transaction rates slowed to a crawl as Google mined the last block of Litecoin for the month.

-A blockchain is basically a record that is updated every 10 minutes of all transactions, just like a public paper ledger.
+A blockchain is essentially a record of all transactions that is updated every 10 minutes, much like a ledger of digital documents.

 In a blockchain, one can view the entire history of transactions by peering into an individual block, which contains all the recent transactions that have taken place in the past 10 minutes.